Akansh-Agrawal/CS661A-Project/README.md

 This work is a Project done under the partial fulfilment of the course CS661A taught by Prof. Soumya Dutta, Department of CSE, IIT Kanpur.

 The folder ```Datasets (Preprocessed)``` contains the preprocessed dataset.
 The ```app.py``` is the codebase that creates the interactive web-interface for the visualisation.
-The .pdf file is the Project Report contains the details of the project and the references used for making the project.
+The .pdf file is the Project Report containing the details of the project and the references used for making the project.
 The .pptx file is the slides for the presentation done.

 # To Run :